Vegarderv/quizApp/Quiz-app/userStories.md

 # User stories

-This app has five user stories, with some general demands towars the app.
+This app has five user stories, with some general demands towards the app.
 It describes the most important functions and usages we wantes to implement.
-Every modifications we have done has been about making these scenarios run as smooth as possible.
+Every modifications we have implemented in order to make these scenarios run as smooth as possible.

 ## As a user I want to be able to take quizzes so I can use the main function of the app (us-1)

 The main idea behind this app is that you can take quizzes.
-Quiz is a popular game around the world, and we wanted to provide quizzes for users to take.
+Quiz is a popular game around the world, and we wanted to provide quizzes that users can take.
 The user has the opportunity to choose between a number of quizzes.
 Each quiz contains three questions, and four answer alternatives per question.
-Ater the user takes a quiz, they get a score.
+After the user takes a quiz, they get a score.
 Also to keep the app interesting, the users can also make their own quizzes, that will pop up as a choice for all the users.

-**Important visuability**
+**Important visibility**

-- See all the quizzes the user can take
+- See all the quizzes that the user can take.
-- The questions and alternatives the user can choose
+- The questions and alternatives the user can choose from.
-- The score the user got after submitting answers
+- The mean score that the user attained after submitting answers.

 **Important functionality**

-- Choosing quizzes the user want to take
+- The user can choose whichever quiz they want to take.
-- Button for submitting answers
+- There exists a button for submitting answers.
-- Button for choosing what to answer
+- There exists a radiobutton for choosing an answer.

 ## As a user I want to log in so I can save my results (us-2)

-To save results and scores gotten in the quizzes, the users should be able to log in.
-The log in function does also come in handy when several users want to compare scores.
-This function allows the app to create a list of highscorers.
-The usernames should be unique, and everybody needs passwords.
+To save results and scores obtained in the quizzes, the users should be able to log in.
+The log in function also come in handy when several users want to compare scores.
+This function allows the app to create a list of highscorers on the scoreboard page.
+The usernames should be unique, and all users need a password.

-**Important visuability**
+**Important visibility**

-- A page dedicated to log in
+- A page dedicated to log in.
-- Which profile is active when the user is logged in (some users might have several profiles)
+- A menubutton displaying the active user.
+A user can have several profiles,    this function allows the user to check if they are logged into the correct one.

 **Important functionality**